QuantEcon/lecture-python-intro/in-work/supply_demand_foundations_v2.md

 c = (\Pi^\top \Pi + H )^{-1} ( \Pi^\top b - h)
 $$ (eq:old5)

-This equation is the counterpart of equilbrium quantity {eq}`eq:old1` for the scalar $n=1$ model with which we began.
+This equation is the counterpart of equilibrium quantity {eq}`eq:old1` for the scalar $n=1$ model with which we began.

 ### General $\mu\neq 1$ case